Tower Hamlets Engineers: Chindits

 Once Tobruk was relieved, 70th Division moved back to Egypt, and after a short spell in Syria, it went by sea to India, arriving in March 1942.
 In September 1943 the division was broken up and its units handed over to 'Special Force' (the 'Chindits').
 219th Company was redesignated 219th Special Field Park Company on 1 January 1944.
 The company as a whole appears to have remained with Special Force HQ, but detachments may have flown into Burma with the Long Range Penetration columns during the Second Chindit Operation.

 The company dropped "Special" from its title on 15 March 1945 and arrived in the Ranchi area under the command of Army Troops.
 It was assigned 36th Indian Division at Poona on 22 June 1945, and was disbanded in 1946.

 2nd London CTRE

 The 2nd Line companies of 2nd London CTRE remained in London District until May 1940, when they too were dispersed.

 Iceland

-294th Field Company was sent to Iceland with Alabaster Force in June 1940, where it was engaged in building a new airfield near Reykjavik, which involved floating a concrete runway over a peat bog using a base of cut-down concrete drums covered with rolled local lava.
+294th Field Company was sent to Iceland with Alabaster Force in June 1940, where it was engaged in building a new airfield near Reykjavík, which involved floating a concrete runway over a peat bog using a base of cut-down concrete drums covered with rolled local lava.
 Most of Alabaster Force was provided by 49th (West Riding) Division, and 294th Field Company remained with this division when the force was relieved and returned to the UK in April 1942.